odock-ai/landing/README.md

 # Odock.ai Landing

 This repository hosts the Next.js marketing site and waitlist for [Odock.ai](https://odock.ai), the open-source unified API gateway for every LLM provider and MCP server.
-Odock issues virtual API keys, enforces budgets and security guardrails, and routes requests with plugins and automatic failover—all through a single endpoint.
+Odock issues virtual API keys, enforces budgets and security guardrails, routes requests with plugins and automatic failover—all through a single endpoint.

 ## What Odock.ai Delivers